4f3rg4n/4f3rg4n.github.io/_posts/Tutorials/2025-4-7-VMProtect.md

     return 0;
 }
 ```
-Now let’s break it down.
-This handler creates its own stack and stack pointer, then uses a switch statement to handle each bytecode instruction.
+let’s break it down, this handler creates its own stack and stack pointer, then uses a switch statement to handle each bytecode instruction.
 Each opcode performs a specific function, like pushing a value / adding two values / printing the result.
 In other words, it simulates a tiny virtual CPU!

-## Analyzing a Real Handler
+# Analyzing a Real Handler
-Now, we’re going to begin our first analysis mission.
+Now we’re going to begin our first analysis mission!
 We’ll start with a simple binary that I compiled myself using the VMProtect demo version (just for learning purposes).
-You can download the binary [here](github.com/4f3rg4n).
+You can download the binary [here](/assets/resources/sample.vmp.exe).
 As we’ve learned, each build of VMProtect generates a unique virtualization protection, so I recommend using this specific binary.
 If you want to try compiling your own binaries with VMProtect, you can download the demo version installer from [here](https://vmpsoft.com/uploads/VMProtectDemo.exe).

 The binary source is:
 ```c